 - It is recommended to place colonies at 3 per ha for Italian bee and 5 per ha for Indian bees.

 - The colonies should have at least 5 to 6 frame strength of bees and with sealed brood and young mated queen.

 - Should allow sufficient space for pollen and honey storage.

 - Wax moths, Ants, Wasps, Wax beetles, Birds, Tracheal Mites, The parasitic mite Varroa destructor, Bee mites, Brood mite are the common pests found in honey bee farming.

 - Nosema Disease, European foul-brood disease, American Foul Brood, Sac-brood disease (SBV),Thai sac brood virus (TSBV), Chalk brood disease and stone brood disease are the main diseases found in the honey bee farming.
 For control measures of these pests and diseases, contact local department of agriculture.

-Start Beekeeping:- The best season to start beekeeping is in August to October.
+Start Beekeeping:- The best season to start beekeeping is after monsoon season.